Last Updated on May 12, 2022 by Grow with Bovees

 Re-Pot the Plants In Healthy Soil

-Once you have removed the old soil and checked the pot, you can re-pot the plants with new soil.
+Once you have removed the old soil and checked the pot, you can re-pot the plants with new fresh soil.
 Remove the dead or yellowing leaves immediately as they fall because they may provide a new home for the soil mites.

 Spray the Plants and Soil